kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 **NOTE: To look at the open source code of the kernel entropy function, see the [collectEntropy call](https://www.opensource.apple.com/source/securityd/securityd-40600/src/entropy.cpp).
 The KERN_KDGETENTROPY define in the code calls the [kdbg_getentropy function](https://www.opensource.apple.com/source/xnu/xnu-1456.1.26/bsd/kern/kdebug.c)**

 Now that you have a password, you should salt the password.
-Without a salt, the code would derive the same key if other users supplied the same password:
+Without a salt, your code would derive the same key when multiple users supply the same password:

 	uint8_t salt[8];
     result = SecRandomCopyBytes(kSecRandomDefault, 8, salt);